-The old stellar populations, bimodal nebular profiles, and \vsep--\Mv correlation are all consistent with the violent mergers or direct collisions of double-WD binaries.
-The top axis of Fig.~\ref{fig:vsep-corr} converts \vsep into an estimate for the total binary mass \Mtot.
+The old stellar populations, bimodal nebular profiles, and \vsep--\Mv correlation are all consistent with the explosion of merging double-WD binaries.
+The top axis of Fig.~\ref{fig:vsep-corr} converts \vsep into an estimate for the total binary mass \Mtot assuming equal-mass WDs.
 The inclination angle $i$ is unknown so I assume $\vorb \simeq 1.1\times \vsep$ corresponding to $i \approx 90-\theta_c \simeq65^\circ$.
 There is likely a slight observational bias towards identifying edge-on/high inclination systems.
 Equal(-ish) WD masses are supported by the bimodal \fCo{3} emission lines having similar fluxes, where the \fCo{3} line flux $F_{\rm [Co~III]}\propto \Mni$ \citep{childress2015} and $\Mni\propto$ WD mass \citep[e.g., ][]{shen2018}.

 I use the WD cooling tracks of \citet{bedard2020} to estimate WD radii (\Rwd) from their masses assuming thick H layers and a cooling age of 5~Gyr, although adopting anywhere between $1-10$~Gyr produces similar results.
 To estimate \Mv from \Mni (a readily-provided quantity from most simulations), I combine the relation between the light curve `stretch' parameter \sbv \citep{burns2011} and \Mni from \citet{scalzo2019} with the \sbv-\Mv calibration derived by \citet{burns2018}.
 This allows for direct comparison between models and observations even for simulations lacking radiative transfer computations.